 The first time my mother went to Long Beach she was 2 years old.
-Her father rented a small house on Nebraska St. while he had a house built on Tennessee Ave.
+Her father rented a small house on Nebraska Street while he had a house built on Tennessee Avenue

-Margaret Boylan whose father owned Boylan’s Bath House on New York Ave. married my uncle Charlie.
-Margaret's sister Jean married Fred Keune who lived on Vermont.
+Margaret Boylan whose father owned Boylan’s Bath House on New York Ave., married mom’s brother Charlie.
+Mom’s sister Jean married Fred Keune who lived on Vermont.

-She remembers the Millers on Maryland, Eleanor Knoepfle, Jean Tatum, the Carrolls, the Mannixes, the Wydlers, Jimmy Moriarty, Johnny Melia, the Bedias down by the Bay on Maryland and Harold Jeffers.
+She remembers the Millers on Maryland, Eleanor Knoepfle, Jean Tatum, The Carrolls, the Mannixes, the Wydlers, Jimmy Moriarity, Johnny Melia, the Bedias down by the bay on Maryland and Harold Jeffers.

-She remembers being the shortest one in the class, which meant almost always being first on line, until along came Margaret Lange while they were in 5th grade; she lived at Indiana and Park.
-Lucille Kearns lived on Alabama St. Her sister Jean’s best friend was Helen O’Shaughnessy who married Eddie Whitbread.
-Mercedes Fenlen married Billy Whitbread.
+She remembers being the shortest one in class, which meant being first on line, till Margaret Lange came along while in the 5th grade.
+Margaret lived at Indiana and Park.
+Lucille Kearns lived on Alabama St. Mom’s sister Jean’s best friend was Helen O’Shaughnessy who married Eddie Whitbread.
+Mercedes Fenlen married Billy Whitbread

 Mike Delury, Ruth Dobrin, and Mildred Fishenfeld whose father was a tailor.
-Natalie Hurt on Ohio Ave., Catherine Carroll who married Tom Sofield, her brother Robert and two sisters Ann and Dot.
+Natalie Hurt on Ohio Ave., Catherine Carroll who married Tom Sofield, her brother Robert and 2 sisters Ann and Dot.
 Winnie Harris married Billie Baxter, Dottie Chapman married Tommy Peace.
-Nick Madaio, Flo Corracio, Billy and Jackie Spahr, Frank Esposito, Sisters Catherine and Gloria, Babe Smorack, Eddie Matten.
+Nick Madaio, Flo Corracio, Billy and Jackie Spahr, Frank Esposito, sisters Catherine and Gloria, Babe Smorack, Eddie Matten.

 She remembers Charlie Chaplin’s wife lived there with 2 sons that my mother and her cousin Eleanor played catch with sometimes.
 The Cagney’s (James) lived in Long Beach but she doesn’t remember where.

-They moved to Washington Heights but still came back for the summers, renting a house at 24 Maryland Ave. for 2 summers.
+The McCays moved to Washington Heights but still came back for the summers, renting a house on Maryland Ave. for 2 summers.
 During that second summer she met my father, Jim Sheridan who lived at 76 Ohio Ave.
-By then her older brothers and sisters had jobs in the city and didn’t want to commute everyday.
-We have many pictures of all her friends hanging out at Dawsons on the Beach at Wyoming Ave.
+By then her older brothers and sisters had jobs in the city and didn’t want to commute every day.
+We have many pictures of all her friends hanging out on Dawson’s on the Beach at Wyoming Ave..
 After she got married she lived at 76 Ohio Ave.
 Later on she remembers walking down Tennessee Ave. with my brother in the carriage and only seeing 2 people she knew.
 One of them was Mrs. Dugan who came out and gave her a hug.